KDE/digikam-doc/right_sidebar/metadata_view.rst

 XMP Tags
 ~~~~~~~~

-The Extensible Metadata Platform (XMP) is an ISO standard, originally created by Adobe Systems Inc., for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.
+The `Extensible Metadata Platform <https://fr.wikipedia.org/wiki/Extensible_Metadata_Platform>` (XMP) is an ISO standard, originally created by Adobe Systems Inc., for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.

 XMP standardizes a data model, a serialization format and core properties for the definition and processing of extensible metadata.
 It also provides guidelines for embedding XMP information into popular image, video and document file formats, without breaking their readability by applications that do not support XMP.

 Although metadata can alternatively be stored in a sidecar file, embedding metadata avoids problems that occur when metadata is stored separately.

-XMP is given to replace IPTC on the future.
+XMP is given to replace IPTC as well.

 You can review embedded XMP information for the selected image in this sidebar tab.
 The XMP Viewer is purely informational: nothing you do with it will cause any change to the XMP sections.